 – someone who wants to travel hassle free, no need to take care on how to go from A to B and where to sleep etc.

-Another option to travel hassle free and if your budget allow it, is to travel through India in a luxury train like I did a week later in the state of Karnataka in the South of India.
-But more about this later.
+Another option to travel hassle free and if your budget allow it, is to travel through India in a luxury train .
+If you want to travel on your own I also wrote a 15 days Kerala Itinerary including the best tourist places in Kerala.